mark3982/kernel-rs/README.md

 * minimal and easy tool dependancies
 * minimal kernel footprint
-* easy cross-compiling
+* easy as possible cross-compiling
-* explore Rust
+* exploration of system-level programming with Rust

 To accomplish minimal tool dependancies I try to either use or force Rust to do everything that it can do and if that fails then I try to use the least painful